Join whatsapp group Join Now

 The human eye

-Main parts of Human Eye
+Main parts of the Human Eye

 Cornea: A thin membrane covering the surface of the eyeball through which the light enters into the eye.